floledermann/stimsrv/README.md

 ## Implementing tasks

-A stimsrv task is composed of two parts: the ***controller***, which usually runs on the server and controls the sequence of *conditions* to be processed, and a ***ui***, which usually runs on the client(s) and is responsible for rendering the condition to the user and sending *responses* back to the server.
+A stimsrv task is composed of two parts: the ***controller***, which usually runs on the server and controls the sequence of *conditions* to be processed, and a ***frontend***, which usually runs on the client(s) and is responsible for rendering the condition to the user and sending *responses* back to the server.
 (See [below](#terminology) for the terminology used in stimsrv.)
-A task is simply a plain JS object with entries for `ui`, and optionally the `controller` and other properties.
+A task is simply a plain JS object with entries for `frontend`, and optionally the `controller` and other properties.

-The **`ui`** entry of a task is a function that recieves a context object (see below) and returns a plain JS object with an entry **`interfaces`**, which is another plain JS object containing an entry for each of the interfaces the task wants to show (these are matched with the `interfaces` of each client's role to determine which interface should be shown on which client).
+The **`frontend`** entry of a task is a function that recieves a context object (see below) and returns a plain JS object with an entry **`interfaces`**, which is another plain JS object containing an entry for each of the interfaces the task wants to show (these are matched with the `interfaces` of each client's role to determine which interface should be shown on which client).
 Each of these entries contains two methods: **`initialize()`** which is called once when the task activates (and gets passed the parent DOM object and a reference to the stimsrv client API), and **`render()`**, which is called once for each new condition the task receives (which is passed as its parameter).

 The **`controller`** entry of a task is a function that recieves a context object (see below) and returns a plain JS object with entries for `nextCondition()` and (optionally) `nextContext()`. `nextCondition()` returns the next condition to render on the client(s), or `null` if the task should end.